Image 1 of 1

 IMAGES À LA SAUVETTE - Henri Cartier-Bresson

-Published in 1952 by Editions Verve, on the initiative of Tériade, it brings together the photographs taken by Henri Cartier-Bresson during the first twenty years of his career.
-It is a monograph of the best of Henri Cartier-Bresson's work, published by an art publisher, with an original cover by Matisse.
+Published in 1952 by Verve, at Tériade’s initiative, it brings together photographs taken by Henri Cartier-Bresson during the first twenty years of his career.
+It is a monograph showcasing the best of Henri Cartier-Bresson’s work, published by an art publisher, with an original cover by Matisse.

 "Strictly speaking a monograph of Cartier-Bresson's best work, but it has overriding unifying factors that elevate it into one of the greatest of all photobooks."
 (Parr/Badger).